ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 ### `provideMockActions`

 An Effect subscribes to the `Actions` Observable to perform side effects.
-`provideMockActions` provides a mock `Actions` Observable to subscribe to for each test individually.
+`provideMockActions` provides a mock provider of the `Actions` Observable to subscribe to, for each test individually.

 <code-example header="my.effects.spec.ts">
 import { provideMockActions } from '@ngrx/effects/testing';